unisonweb/share/README.md

 Unison Share is a public-facing warehouse for Unison code.
 The libraries listed on Share are snapshots of libraries which can be shared and downloaded for use in other Unison projects.

-## Hacktoberfest 2021

-🎃 Unison is participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/)!
-There's a number of ways to contribute:

-1. Look for issues tagged with `#hacktoberfest` in the [Unison language repo](https://github.com/unisonweb/unison/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) or the [Unison Codebase UI](https://github.com/unisonweb/codebase-ui/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) repo
-2. Add contributions like missing functions and docs to our [base library](https://github.com/unisonweb/base/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest)
-3. Author your own library and submit a PR to the [Share repository](https://github.com/unisonweb/share/)

 ## Adding projects to Unison Share

 First, make sure your desired project has been pushed to a github repo for Unison code.
 You'll make your edits and changes to your library against your own repo, and when you're ready you can add your project to Share by describing how it should be "pulled" into the Share codebase.